 That’s why Auckland Transport (AT), the Henderson-Massey Local Board, Auckland Council and Panuku Development Auckland wants to know where you want to walk and bike, and what would make it safer and more attractive.

-Feedback is open until Wednesday 23 May.
+Feedback has been extended until Wednesday 10 June.
 Here’s the online link.
 (Everyone within 3km of the station will also get a paper form in their mailboxes).

 Note: this is a high-level consultation to clarify key routes people would use to bike or walk between the train station, town centre and local facilities.
 There’ll be more specific consultation on particular projects as they get underway.

 - What do you like about the Henderson town centre?